Mariamhossam77/SQL-Covid-19-Project/README.md

 group by month(date)
 order by month(date) desc
 ```
-**--NOTEEEE ➡➡➡➡➡ By Analyzing....december has most number of Infections and deaths**
+**NOTEEEE ➡➡➡➡➡ By Analyzing....december has most number of Infections and deaths**

-7. **.Show which Year has most number of Infections**:
+7. **Show which Year has most number of Infections**:
 ```sql
 select year(date) as Years ,sum(convert(int,new_cases)) as Total_new_cases_per_year from Covid_Deaths
 group by year(date)